Man convicted of slaying Indee Police Officer Pearce in 1956 dies in prison at 84

 The paths of the two men crossed fatefully on Jan.
 5, 1956, and the tragedy that unfolded during that encounter is captured in the text of the decision of the Iowa Supreme Court.

-According to that decision, Nutter, of Freeport, Illinois, and two of his friends, Bob Wright, 16, and Dave Jenkins, 17, along with two girls, Betty Zwiekel, 16, and Joan Saur, 16, drove a stolen car through Independence.
+According to that decision, Nutter, of Freeport, Illinois, and two of his friends, Bob Wright, 16, and Dave Jenkins, 17, along with two girls, Betty Zwiekel, 16, and Joan Saur, 16, drove a stolen car through Independence, Iowa.

 The group had just robbed a gas filling station in nearby Earlville, making out with gasoline, candy, a flashlight and shotgun shells, according to court records.